-Easy and kid-friendly combine to make this Spaghetti Squash Pizza Casserole a win!
-It’s naturally gluten-free and low in carbs, too!
+Easy and kid-friendly combine to make this spaghetti squash pizza casserole a win!
+It’s naturally grain-free and low in carbs, too!

 A day of sad discoveries.